Mark-MDO47/UniRemote/code/mdo_use_ota_webupdater/README.md

 #include "mdo_use_ota_webupdater.h" // for commanded ESP32 Over-The-Air (OTA) software updates via a webserver
 ```

-Inside the routine that responds to the command to perform OTA, whether from ESP-NOW or other sources<br>
+Inside the routine that responds to the command to perform OTA, whether from ESP-NOW or other sources.
+- NOTE that the implementation shown checks for a string command that includes "OTA:WEB" and the optional password that allows the command to succeed
 ```C
   if ((NULL != strstr(g_my_message,"OTA:WEB")) && (NULL != strstr(g_my_message,WIFI_OTA_ESP_NOW_PWD))) {
     g_ota_state = MDO_USE_OTA_WEB_UPDATER_REQUESTED; // loop() will handle it without getting multi-tasking issues